Background and Rationale

 - Does the proposal include an appropriate compensation model, including limits on the number of credits that UA can earn each semester and towards graduation?

 - Does the proposal include a UA grievance procedure that is consistent with the College’s grade mediation and adjudication procedure?

 - Does the proposal include a mechanism for reporting UA outcomes and potential problems to the Division Head?

 - Is the proposal consistent with other division, college, and university policies?

-- The Faculty Senate will review the faculty proposal with the Division Head’s statement of support, and make its recommendation to the Senior Associate Dean for Academic Affairs.
+- The Faculty Senate will review the faculty proposal with the Division Head’s statement of support, and make its recommendation to the Vice Chancellor for Academic Affairs.
 Within the Senate, the Chair may entrust the proposal to either the Academic Affairs or the Curricular Affairs Committee or both to review and make recommendations.
 The full Senate will vote to recommend for or against approval of the proposal.
 The Senate-level review should consider broader questions about the implementation of the UA position.

 - Does the proposal demonstrate an awareness of faculty members’ responsibilities as mentors and supervisors of UAs?